PallaviY23/GDG/README.md

 # GDG
-This is a New Year Countdown Timer that displays the time left until the upcoming year.It also includes a quote slider that rotates inspirational quotes every 4 seconds.
-Once the countdown reaches zero, a Happy New Year 2025 video featuring crackers is displayed.
+This is a New Year Countdown Timer that displays the time remaining until the upcoming year.
+It also features a quote slider that rotates inspirational quotes every 4 seconds.
+Once the countdown reaches zero, the website background transitions into a fireworks video with a "Happy New Year!" message.